Scholarships and Bursaries

 Award Criteria in Response to COVID-19

-Applications for scholarships and bursaries, including the COVID-19 Student Relief Bursary, open August 24th.
-The Fall 2020 selection process for awards is shifting to account for changes to the NAIT grading scale and class delivery resulting from COVID-19 related closures.
+Applications for scholarships and bursaries opened Tuesday, Jan.
+5 and will close Friday, Jan.
+29. The winter 2021 selection process for awards is shifting to account for changes to the NAIT grading scale and class delivery resulting from COVID-19-related closures.

 Selection criteria may be different from what is posted online.
-Please see below for an overview of the changes to our scholarship and bursary applications for the 2020 Fall term.
+Please see below for an overview of the changes to our scholarship and bursary applications for the 2021 winter term.

 Bursaries Based on Financial Need

 Student Awards & Financial Aid will be making bursary selections based primarily on the applicant's financial need and a satisfactory academic standing of 'P' based on the H/P/F grading scale.

 Our program areas are our best resource for speaking to NAIT students' hard work and dedication.
 Student Awards & Financial Aid will work with program areas to support a holistic approach to the selection process.